5 Fitness Tips for Seniors with Limited Mobility

 Want to help your aging loved one derive all of the benefits of working out?
 Encourage him/her to do it every day.
 According to the Mayo Clinic, committing to regular exercise has a number of benefits, including improving energy levels, enhancing your mood, weight control, better sleep, and decreased risk of everything from hypertension to cardiovascular disease.
 Just 30 minutes of walking a day can yield incredible benefits, but for now, if your aging loved one can manage just five minutes of strategic movement and fitness, daily efforts will lead to growth over time.
 (Even just getting off the couch is progress for seniors suffering from limited mobility -- particularly given research linking too much sitting with increased mortality.)

 One caveat?
-More crucial than moving your body everyday is moving your body the right way everyday.
+More crucial than moving your body every day is moving your body the right way every day.
 Participating in a fitness class specifically aimed at older adults can help ensure that seniors are performing the correct types of exercises in the correct way.
-A physical therapist or personal trainer with expertise in working with seniors can also offer vital partnership for seniors looking to improve their mobility through limited mobility fitness exercise.
+A physical therapist or personal trainer with expertise in working with seniors can also offer vital partnerships for seniors looking to improve their mobility through limited mobility fitness exercise.

 Many people aim to add exercise to their daily routine and fail, so what can caregivers do to prevent aging loved ones from this particular pitfall?
 Research indicates that establishing exercise as a habit plays an integral role in maintaining a fitness routine.
 Which begs the question: how do you help seniors make it a habit?
 Experts recommend establishing a ritual; starting small; and focusing on developing the habit first before worrying about results.